samesimilar/samesimilar.github.io/md/nordonpi.md

 Now we are ready to run the editor.
 Plug in your USB MIDI interface and run the .exe by passing its path to the `wine` command on the terminal.

-e.g. for me I would put the following command:
+For example, I would put the following command:

 `wine "/home/samesimilar/Music/nord/Nord Modular Editor v3.03.exe"`

-Take care with upper- and lower-case and notice I put the path in quotes since the path/filename has spaces in it.
+Take care with upper- and lower-case, and notice I enclosed the full path in quotes since the path/filename has spaces in it.

-After a couple minutes of zen, the editor will finally start up, and you should be able to set it up as usual.
+After a couple minutes of zen, ("a few moments later" as is said on Spongebob) the editor will finally start up, and you should be able to set up the MIDI connection and start patching, as usual.

+For further assistance with the editor and its communication with your wonderful Nord Modular synthesizer, I'll refer you to the classic [Nord Modular manual](https://www.nordkeyboards.com/sites/default/files/files/downloads/manuals/nord-modular/Nord%20Modular%20English%20User%20Manual%20v3.0%20Edition%203.0.pdf).

 ![Starting the editor](img/nordonpi_startingup.png)

-**Here are a few more optional steps to improve the usability of your setup:**

 ## Download the Windows Help File

+**This and the following steps are optional ideas to improve the functionality of your setup.**

 At the same Nord Keyboards page you can download the Windows Help File for the editor app.
 If you just click to download it, the file type is not recognized as binary data and just loads on the Browser window as garbled text.
 To save the file: